GregoryBWilson/surfs_up/README.md

-Creating and empty list and then iterating through the rows of the query we were then able to construct a list of June temperature data.
+Creating an empty list and then iterating through the rows of the query we were then able to construct a list of June temperature data.

 ```python
 June_List = []